ruby-amqp/bunny/README.md

  * CRuby 2.6 through 3.1 (inclusive)
  * [TruffleRuby](https://www.graalvm.org/ruby/)

-For environments that use TLS, Bunny expects Ruby installations to use a recent enough OpenSSL versions that includes support for TLS 1.3.
+For environments that use TLS, Bunny expects Ruby installations to use a recent enough OpenSSL version that **includes support for TLS 1.3**.

 ### JRuby